 An estimated 430 million people currently experience moderate or severe hearing loss worldwide, according to the World Health Organization (WHO).
 That number could reach 700 million by 2050.
 Hearing care is a public health issue that deserves priority status.

 Every year, the WHO celebrates World Hearing Day to raise awareness about hearing loss and prevention.
 This includes organizing activities and materials around a particular theme, and sharing these materials to help boost hearing loss in the public consciousness.
-This year's theme is Hearing care for all.
+The theme in 2022 is Safe Listening: "To hear for life, listen with care."

 See the first ever World Report on Hearing, published on World Hearing Day 2021.